From BR Bullpen

 Langston was a four-time All-Star who went 179-158 with a 108 ERA+ on his career.
 He finished in the league's top 10 in ERA three times, in wins five times and in strikeouts 9 times.
-Through 2008, he ranks 32nd all-time in major league history with 2,464 Ks.
-He never solved his control problems, finishing among the top 10 in walks 9 times as well and ranking 36th all-time in the majors through 2008.
+Through 2013, he ranks 33rd all-time in major league history with 2,464 Ks.
+He never solved his control problems, finishing among the top 10 in walks 9 times as well and ranking 36th all-time in the majors through 2013 with 1,289 BBs.

 Career Pitching Statistics

 - 7-time AL Gold Glove Winner (1987, 1988 & 1991-1995)